displague/cloudify-linode-plugin/README.md

-# cloudify-digitalocean-plugin
+# cloudify-linode-plugin

-Cloudify plugin for the digitalocean IaaS cloud
+**WORK IN PROGRESS** Cloudify plugin for Linode

-Note that this is a work in progress and will not be supported by GigaSpaces until the setup.py version number reaches 1.0.
+Note that this is a work in progress and will not be supported until the setup.py version number reaches 1.0.
 Any pre-1.0 version should be used with extreme care since it is not officially supported or fully tested on a regular basis.
 Use at your own risk.